LFKoning/best-practices/python_best_practices.md

 - Split different tasks (ex. read files, clean data, engineer features, build a model) into separate modules and / or classes.
 - Split different steps (ex. fill missings, convert data types) into separate functions
 - Add (at least) a single-line docstring to all your classes / methods / functions summarizing the concern the object is supposed to address.
 - Is it hard to summarize the functionality in a single line?
-Reconsider whether your separation of concerns is fine grained enough.
+Reconsider your separation of concerns and whether it is fine grained enough.

 ### Simple is better than complex